Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 a message asking first time users to set a password

-3. Click its icon in the menu bar.
-Choose Open Main Window.
+3. Click the lock icon in the menu bar and choose Open Main Window.

 clicking the icon in the menu bar brings the Open Main Window option